scogra17/fullstackopen/part6/README.md

 ## Combined Reducers
 * Use `combineReducers`!
+* Can also be done with Redux toolkit (see below)

 ## Redux toolkit
 * Reduces need for boilerplate.
 Install with `$ npm install @reduxjs/toolkit`
+* Create reducer and related action creators using the `createSlice` function